FrenzyByte/fluidfrenzy/_changelog/index.md

 ## [1.2.0] - 2025-02-15

 ### Added
 - Simulation: New fluid simulation mode called FlowFluidSimulation.
-This is a higher simpler to use and performent simulation.
-This new simulation supports all features where applicable that the other simulation used as well and most components are usablel in both simulations.
+This is a higher simpler to use and performant simulation.
+This new simulation supports all features where applicable that the other simulation used as well and most components are usable in both simulations.
 - Simulation: FlowFluidSimulationSettings scriptable object that is extension of the base FluidSimulationSettings class to add FlowFluidSimulation specific settings.
 - Simulation: Added new foam inputs: Turbulence which looks at local difference in the velocity field and Shallow Velocity which looks at water depth and velocity.
 - Samples: RiverFlow and TerraformFlow sample scenes that demonstrate the new FlowFluidSimulation.